Dry Eye Disease

 How do you treat dry eye?

 When most people think about treating their dry eyes, the first thing that comes to mind is administering eye drops like artificial tears or some other liquid to nourish the surface of the eyes.
 This is, in fact, NOT the treatment of choice.
 While artificial tears do provide relief of the symptoms of dry eye, they do not treat the root cause of the condition, and the condition continues to worsen over time.
-Some common treatments we use are listed below.

 - Warm compresses